davidB/forum-migration/davidB/README.md

   sv start unicorn
   ```

-* to activate an account without email
+* to activate an account without "sending activation email" (or using smtp server)
   ```
   # Container as root
   cd /var/www/discourse